 This stimulating and challenging vocational course is for students who intend to study for a degree or follow a career path in Public Services.

-Students will gain knowledge and understanding of the Public Services environment along with transferable skills such as communication and teamwork.
+Students will gain knowledge and understanding of the Public Services (Protective Services) environment along with transferable skills such as communication and teamwork.

 This is a two year course, equivalent to one A Level.

-It is recommended to combine the BTEC Level 3 Subsidiary Diploma in Public Services with one or two A Level or BTEC equivalent courses.
+It is recommended to combine the BTEC Level 3 Extended Certificate in Public Services with one or two A Level or BTEC equivalent courses.
 These could include:

 - Health & Social Care

-Following completion of the course, students go on to pursue a range of careers in Public Services.
+Following completion of the course, students go on to pursue a range of careers in Public Services (Protective Services).
 Students also develop a variety of transferable skills that will equip them for many forms of employment.

 This is a vocational course designed to develop both knowledge and practical skills needed in the Public Services sector.
-Over the two years, students will study units relating to:
+Over the two years, students will study the following units:

 Study is through a mixture of theory and practical activities which all students must be involved in.